Attention Control

 - They guide attention with cursor, words, and pauses

-- They move step by step, so the path feels obvious
+- They move step by step, so it feels like a casual evening walk

 The four principles of attention control